Painting your home can be a fun, therapeutic, creative activity.

 As much fun as painting is, cleaning up the mess afterward is always a drag.

-This can be especially true when dealing with oil-based paints, which can seem impossible to clean off of surfaces (like carpet) at times.
+This can be especially true when dealing with oil-based paints, which can seem impossible to clean off surfaces (like carpets) at times.

-In this article, we’ll discuss what makes oil paint so difficult to remove and what products you can use to clean it up in various situations.
+In this article, I’ll discuss what makes oil paint so challenging to remove and what products you can use to clean it up in various situations.

-While it can take several hours to days for oil paint to fully dry, the process begins pretty much as soon as it has adhered to a surface.
+While it can take several hours to days for oil paint to dry fully, the process begins pretty much as soon as it has adhered to a surface.

-So as soon as paint gets onto a surface you don’t want it on, it is important to immediately begin trying to remove it.
+So as soon as paint gets onto a surface you don’t want it on, it is important to begin trying to remove it immediately.

 That means it’s smart to have cleaning materials on hand before you start painting.